prettier/eslint-config-prettier/README.md

 Using various tags, functions and comments.
 See: https://github.com/prettier/prettier/tree/main/src/language-js/embed

-`template-indent` by default formats some of the same tagged templates, in which case there will be conflicts.
+`template-indent` by default formats some of the same tagged templates, which causes conflicts.
 See: https://github.com/sindresorhus/eslint-plugin-unicorn/blob/main/docs/rules/template-indent.md#options

 If you like this rule, it can be used just fine with Prettier as long as you add some extra configuration.